How to recognize and respond to heat-related health emergencies

 - Keep the air around them circulating

 Heat exhaustion occurs when the body overheats and loses too much water and salt, such as through excessive sweating.
-Heat exhaustion is easily preventable and treatable but, if untreated, can easily progress into life-threatening heat stroke.
+Heat exhaustion is easily preventable and treatable but, if untreated, can quickly progress into life-threatening heat stroke.
 It most often affects the elderly and those with high blood pressure.

 Symptoms of Heat Exhaustion